Shopify Pros & Cons

 While setting up a Shopify store doesn't require any knowledge of code, the source code can be modified if you want.
 This makes the Shopify platform ideal both for business owners without a coding background as well as large enterprises with a dedicated web development team.

-Shopify Stores Can Sell Just About Anything
+You Can Sell Almost Anything

 Shopify is hard to beat when it comes to the variety of products and services you can sell.
 Out of the box, business owners can sell physical products and digital products up to 5GB in size, which is the largest file size offered by any ecommerce platform.
 For digital product sales, you'll need to download the free Digital Downloads App to add a download button to customer purchases.